 - Gather your materials.
-I like to use a container in relation to your child’s age.
-So the smaller the baby the smaller the tupperware !
-You should never have anything large enough that a child could get into and cause themselves harm.
+I like to use a container about your child’s age.
+So the smaller the baby, the smaller the Tupperware!
+You should never have anything large enough that a child could get into and cause them harm.
 You don’t need a huge container for a good time.
-You will also want some fun things to put in the water- oh and you may want to make sure anything you don’t want in the water is out of reach!
+You will also want some fun things to put in the water- oh, and you may want to make sure anything you don’t want in the water is out of reach!

 - Have fun pouring and if you have an older child, grab some measuring cups and measure out the water, pour it fast, or slow, try to make a teeny tiny trickle.
 Follow your child’s lead, if pouring is boring move on!!

 - Get your testers ready- find things in your house for this experiment!
-Young toddlers will have fun splashing but I have done this experiment with kids as young as 2 successfully.
+Young toddlers will have fun splashing, but I have done this experiment with kids as young as two successfully.
 Be animated, follow their cues and throw those toys in the water!
-As you pop them in ask your child if they think it will stay bouncy floating on top or if they will fall all the way to the bottom and sink.
+As you pop them in, ask your child if they think it will stay bouncy floating on top or if they will fall all the way to the bottom and sink.

-- If your child likes to learn with words and charts make a simple chart like this one.
-You can test out each object and put them in the right colum.
+- If your child likes to learn with words and charts, make a simple chart like this one.
+You can test out each object and put them in the right column.
 If your child just thinks it’s fun to put the wet toys on paper that’s cool too.
-Don’t push , we want them to explore.
+Don’t push, we want them to explore.

-- If you have an older child try making predictions before the experiment.
+- If you have an older child, try making predictions before the experiment.
 I have always been amazed that the Melissa and Doug blocks don’t sink, they get me every time!
-I had to go searching for this car just so I had something to sink!
-Remember it’s great to admit that you thought one thing and were shocked to be proven wrong, discover things with your child !
+I had to go searching for this car so that I had something to sink!
+Remember it’s great to admit that you thought one thing and were shocked to be proven wrong, discover things with your child!

 Here is one of my favorite songs with the water theme in it!
 This was always a big hit with my students.
-Click on the video to see how silly adults with no make up and messy hair are singing kids songs- and for the actions!
+Click on the video to see how silly adults with no makeup and messy hair is singing kids songs- and for the actions!